atp0303/internet-speedtest/README.md

 | INFLUXDB_BUCKET  |   The bucket name of the influxdb instance which will hold the speedtest data
 | INFLUXDB_TOKEN  |   The influxdb API token with the read/write scope
 | SPEEDTEST_INTERVAL  |   How often will the speed test be invoked.
 Default value is 900 seconds
-| DEBUG  |   Display diagnostics data in the terminal.
-Default value is false.

 Enviroment variables can be overidden at runtime